 PS.
-You might notice some differences in the tone of the milk paint color in the images of this post.
-I usually shoot in natural light in my studio but for this shoot, I used some additional photography lights.
+You might notice some differences in the tone of the milk paint color in the images of this vintage dresser makeover.
+I usually shoot in natural light in my studio, but for this shoot, I used some additional photography lights.
 I’m not a huge fan of the studio lights but it took this experiment for me to figure this out 🙂

 looking for another way to paint a dresser black?
 Then you will love How to Paint a Dresser Black with Chalk Paint!